This is a college level course in Computer Science that focusses on Object

 Any computer that runs Java2 1.5 (also known as Java 5 or internally named "Tiger" at Sun) or higher will do, however the current version of Java2 is higher, due in part with the separation between OpenJava and Oracle Java.
 Version 21.0.4 is a LTS (Long term support) version, which is more likely to be stable.

-but I'll be happy to show you how to do your work running Linux (like Ubuntu, Mint, etc) or Mac OS X. If you have no home computer that you are allowed to install software upon, I can recommend the RaspberryPi 3B+ which has Java and the BlueJ IDE already installed in the Raspian OS.
-You can have your own project computer for well under $60.
+but I'll be happy to show you how to do your work running Linux (like Ubuntu, Mint, etc) or Windows.
+If you have no home computer that you are allowed to install software upon,

 As per the school policy, if you have a computer, it cannot be used during school hours.
 If you use it after or before school hours, you do so at your own risk.